matthewdmdolan/world-bank-economic-indicators-db/README.md

 # World Bank Development Indicators Data Model

+# Introduction

+As someone who is passionate about social and economic research, having an acessible data model for countries across the globe proved to be a very exciting concept.
+In my role, I often have to perform EDAs on economic data and having a dataset to experiment with to prototype some analyses using more obscure R stats packages would save me a lot of time.

+# Data

 The world bank indicators are an amazing data source for any one interested in social/economic research.
 The World Bank Indicators API provides access to nearly 16,000 time series indicators across a range of topics, listed below:

 1. Agriculture & Rural Development